-Club CoreMed is a 5-day trip to Mexico with CoreMedical Group!
+Club CoreMed is a 5-day trip to the Dominican Republic with CoreMedical Group!
 While you may be tempted to overpack and bring all of your favorite fair weather clothes, you surprisingly need to pack very little for the trip.
 Club CoreMed is a bit of a “no judgement zone” when it comes to appearance.
 You can dress as you please.
 A new outfit every day or the same board shorts or bikini and flip flops every day.
 The choice is yours.

 The resort hotel rooms are well-stocked with a lot of basic items including soaps, shampoos, conditioners, hair dryers, lotions, bathrobes, slippers, bottles of water and beach towels.
 Here are my recommendations for what to pack: